Time to get out of the house, people. The City’s been lonely and sad without us.

 We’ve weathered the worst of it, emerging with a legitimate shot at herd immunity.
 Congratulations on a job well-done, citizens.
 Now put on your walking shoes and don’t forget your wallet.
 The most beautiful city in the world requires crowded streets and cultural DNA to thrive.

 Me?
 Feels like I’m winning San Francisco’s re-entry sweepstakes.

 For well over a month now, your faithful Examiner correspondent has been living like the Before Times, BARTing my way to our Financial District office every day to perform my newspaperly duties.
 I’m shopping indoors.
 Meeting friends after work.
 Don’t even ask about my dining escapades.
 (Hint: Dim Sum!)

 It’s been a fabulous journey, in a back-to-the-future kinda way.
-Now, to help you prepare for this Tuesday’s reopening, this intrepid pioneer is here to share my post-pandemic observations with those still suffering from a touch of #COVIDCave Flu.
+Now, to help you prepare for this Tuesday’s reopening, here are some of my post-pandemic observations for those still suffering from a touch of #COVIDCave Flu.

 A few things to consider:

 The water’s fine.
 Despite reports to the contrary, downtown San Francisco is doing quite nicely.
 A few weeks back, I felt like the last man on earth, emerging from an empty BART car to drift up an escalator onto eerily abandoned streets, save for windblown trash and beleaguered homeless people.
 But that’s starting to change.
 More people are coming back every day.
 You may be thrilled to work from home in the Sunset or San Leandro, but now’s the time to get out of the house.
 Don’t be the last one back on the bus.